TheDataCubator/tableau_complete_project_e2e/README.md

 ---
 ## ⚙️Project Workflow
-The project workflow for the Tableau Complete Project follows these steps:
+The project workflow for this project follows these steps:

 ![Tableau Project Workflow](docs/diagrams/tableau_project_workflow.png)